mikepred/MAP/memory-bank/progress.md

 * **Text Analyzer**:
   * The `run_comprehensive_test()` function in `analyzer.py` could be expanded for more rigorous automated testing.
+* **Deployment**:
+  * While the NumPy incompatibility is resolved, future dependency updates for `spaCy` or `thinc` might require re-evaluation of NumPy version constraints.
 * **Git Branch Visualizer**:
   * Limitations regarding complex Git histories, performance on very large repos, and main line detection persist as areas for potential improvement.